alexespencer/sol_chess/README.md

 2. Select pieces to place based on its weight.
     3. Eg: Queen is too powerful, so it has lower weightage.
     4. Eg: Knights are confusing.
 More knights.
+3. Discard puzzles with more than one solution.

 ## Example puzzles generated